 The Buteyko method of breathing retraining was developed by Ukrainian-born physician and researcher, Professor Konstantin Buteyko in the 1950s.
 It is based on his decades of research and clinical practice.
 Professor Buteyko put together a package of practices that work synergistically to normalise dysfunctional breathing.
 Buteyko’s method is succinct, potent and scientifically sound.
 In the hands of a skilled teacher it gives a systematic and reliable means of achieving and maintaining healthy breathing.
 (It is also known as the Buteyko breathing technique.)

 The Buteyko method was brought to Australia in 1990 and since then has been introduced into many countries.
 Tess Graham trained in the Buteyko method in 1993 and did advanced training with Professor Buteyko in 2000.
 It has formed a substantial part of her clinical work.
 Tess is one of the very few breathing educators outside of Russia to hold a Diploma in Buteyko Method (Moscow).

-Tess was a member of the research team for the Western world’s first clinical trial (1) of the Buteyko method of breathing retraining.
-She was also the practitioner who taught the Buteyko method to the intervention group-the ‘Buteyko group’.
-At the three-month follow-up point, this group achieved a 96% average reduction in the need for asthma relief medication compared to no significant change in the ‘Control group’ who were on a standard, conventional asthma management program.
+Tess was a member of the research team for the Western world’s first clinical trial (1) of the Buteyko method of breathing retraining for asthma.
+She was also the practitioner who taught the Buteyko method to the intervention group (the ‘Buteyko group’) of chronic asthma sufferers.
+At the three-month follow-up point, this group achieved a 96% average reduction in asthma relief medication, and 49% reduction in corticosteroid medication, compared to no significant change in the ‘Control group’ who were on a standard, conventional asthma management program.

 The principles of breathing retraining – what it is, how it works.